Stukeley/Stukeley/README.md

 ### Technologies 💻
 I'm in love with C#.
 I think it's a modern, clean language, that can be used to achieve almost anything.
 I have been using it for about 6 years now, and I am comfortable in technologies such as: WinForms, WPF, MAUI, ASP.NET and more.

-I am also familiar with Relational Databases (including Entity Framework, MsSQL), Machine Learning (ML.NET, TensorFlow), and other languages: C, C++, Java, JavaScript, Python.
+I am also familiar with Relational Databases (including Entity Framework, MsSQL), Machine Learning (ML.NET, TensorFlow), and other languages: C, Java, JavaScript, Python, PHP.

 I have created bots for Twitch, Reddit and Discord - the three places where I spend most of my free time - all using C# with use of publicly available APIs!